Nolito: International career

 Nolito did not earn a single cap for Spain at youth level.
 On 7 November 2014, he was called up by full side manager Vicente del Bosque for a UEFA Euro 2016 qualifier against Belarus and a friendly with Germany.
-He made his debut against the latter on the 18th, starting at his club ground of Balaídos in a 0–1 loss.
+He made his debut against the latter on the 18th, starting at his club ground of Balaídos Stadium in a 1–0 loss.

 On 17 May 2016, Nolito was named in the preliminary squad for the final tournament in France.
 Twelve days later, in a friendly against Bosnia and Herzegovina, he scored his first goals, striking twice in the first half of a 3–1 win in Switzerland. he repeated the feat the following match, a 6–1 rout of South Korea in Austria.

 Selected for the squad of 23, Nolito acted often as starter, scoring from close range in a 3–0 group stage victory over Turkey at the Stade de Nice and also assisting Álvaro Morata for the opener.